EVOKE: Emotion Vocabulary Of Korean and English

 These causality judgments clarify whether a word denotes an internal state or an external evaluation: internal states typically correspond to caused forms (e.g., \textit{depressed}), while evaluations often align with causing forms (e.g., \textit{depressing}).
-Words in different languages may capture these meanings differently.
 A word may encompass both caused and causing meanings, or words may represent each meaning separately.
+Moreover, words with similar meanings in different languages may capture these caused and causing meanings differently.
 Such differences could help reveal varying semantic properties of emotion words across languages.